-Wedged into Little Collins, Chuckle Park Bar and Café is a silver of a café and bar.
+Wedged into Little Collins, Chuckle Park Bar and Café is a sliver of a café and bar.
 A miniature outdoor laneway, hot sandwiches, cheese boards and beers are the script.

-You can work off Belleville’s fried chicken with the small hike up to the restaurant.
+You can work off Belleville’s legendary miso butter glazed rotisserie chicken with the small hike up to the restaurant.
 Splatters of black graphic art is layered against mustard walls.
-Devour rotisserie chicken, house cocktails and a section of the menu dedicated to ‘boss plates’ – and don’t miss their amazing fried chicken waffles.
+Their all-day bar menu is the perfect complement to house cocktails – and don’t miss their wild mushroom toastie with mozzarella and caramelised leek.

 Lee Ho Fook